-When this shortness of breath feeling is caused by persistent stress, it may take a lot more time for the body to recover and to the point where this symptom is eliminated.
+When this shortness of breath feeling is caused by adverse effects of chronic stress, it may take a lot longer for the body to recover and for this symptom to subside.

-You can accelerate the recovery process by reducing your stress, practicing relaxed breathing, increasing your rest and relaxation, and not worrying about the shortness of breath anxiety symptoms feeling.
-Yes, this shortness of breath anxiety symptoms feeling can be unsettling and even bothersome.
-But again, when your body has recovered from the stress response and/or sustained stress, the shortness of breath anxiety symptoms will completely disappear.
+You can accelerate the recovery process by reducing your stress, practicing relaxed breathing, increasing your rest, regular light to moderate exercise, getting good sleep, and not worrying about this shortness of breath anxiety symptom.
+When your body has recovered from the effects of chronic stress, this shortness of breath anxiety symptom will subside.

 For a more detailed explanation about anxiety symptoms including the shortness of breath anxiety symptoms, why anxiety symptoms can persist long after the stress response has ended, common barriers to recovery and symptom elimination, and more recovery strategies and tips, we have many chapters that address this information in the Recovery Support area of our website.

 To hear Jim Folk's commentary on a similar symptom, visit our "Out Of Breath, Can't Catch Your Breath" anxiety symptom.